Southern Resident Killer Whale Recovery Planning and Implementation

 - Springer, A73

-- Final Rule to include Lolita in the endangered species listing (February 10, 2015): NOAA Fisheries published a Federal Register notice that includes Lolita, a captive killer whale at the Miami Seaquarium, in the endangered species listing for the Southern Resident killer whales.
+- Final Rule to include Tokitae in the endangered species listing (February 10, 2015): NOAA Fisheries published a Federal Register notice that includes Tokitae, a captive killer whale at the Miami Seaquarium, in the endangered species listing for the Southern Resident killer whales.
 The decision does not impact her residence at the Miami Seaquarium.
 For more information, see the Questions & Answers on the final rule